Skip to main content

 • params - Option configuration parameters

-• code - Field name to use as option value
+• code - Field name used as option value

-• label - Field name to use as display text
+• label - Field name used as display text

-• Returns standardized option array in format { label: string, value: string }[]
+• Returns a standardized options array in the format { label: string, value: string }[]

 // Get user dropdown options